kayoMichael/CVE/README.md

 ### Linux/Mac OS
-1. Download the Repository as a Zip File (For non-git user).
+1. Download the Repository as a Zip File (For git user, clone the repo).
 2. Extract the Zip File.
-3. Open the extracted folder in Command Prompt.
+3. Open the extracted folder in Terminal.
 4. Run the following setup Command
    ```shell
    make all